 In addition, the European Commission is proposing the first carbon dioxide (CO2) regulation for heavy-duty commercial vehicles.
 Currently it is proposing CO2 reduction targets of 15% by 2025 and 30% by 2030, again emphasizing the need for electrification or other alternative energy vehicle designs to achieve the proposed targets (see sidebar "EU Carbon Dioxide Regulations" below).

-Leading up to and during this year’s edition of, several manufacturers including MAN Truck & Bus and Renault Trucks announced the electromobility and autonomous products they would introduce at the show.
+Leading up to and during this year’s edition of IAA Commercial Vehicles, several manufacturers including MAN Truck & Bus and Renault Trucks announced the electromobility and autonomous products they would introduce at the show.
 In fact, organizers stated the theme for this year’s show would be “Driving Tomorrow” due to the current industry trends of digitization, connectivity, automated driving and alternative powertrains.

 “The digitization of traffic opens up completely new opportunities for making mobility smoother and more efficient in large metropolitan areas and beyond.
 That reduces emissions,” said Bernhard Mattes, President of the German Association of the Automotive Industry (VDA)—organizers of IAA—during a pre-show media event.
 “Most importantly, digitization, connectivity and automated driving will bring about a quantum jump in road safety.”